This page was contributed by a member of the AMP community

 In the Role Management submenus, you will see a number of expandable lists of particular functions that are available to assign permissions for.

-At the right of each is one of three symbols, as shown in the screenshot below.
+At the right of each function is a slider with three possible settings, as shown in the screenshot below.[1]

-These symbols and their meanings are as follows:
+These settings and their meanings are as follows:

-• Red cross - Permission for the function is expressly denied
+Red - Permission for the function is expressly denied

-• Grey cross - Permission for the function is neither expressly denied nor expressly given - the permission won’t be allowed unless it is expressly allowed at another level.
-For example, a role may have grey crosses for File Manager functions at the ADS level, but in a particular application instance is allowed File Manager functions for that instance
+Grey - Permission for the function is neither expressly denied nor expressly given - the permission won’t be allowed unless it is expressly allowed at another level.
+For example, a role may have grey settings for File Manager functions at the ADS level, but in a particular application instance is allowed File Manager functions for that instance

-• Green tick - Permission for the function is expressly given (but can overridden by an express denial at another level)
+Green - Permission for the function is expressly given (but can overridden by an express denial at another level)

-Toggle between each option by clicking on the symbol.
+Toggle between each setting by clicking on the slider.

 Example - configure a user to manage an application instance